 John F. McManus joined the staff of The John Birch Society in August 1966, serving originally as a field coordinator for several New England states.
 In 1968, he was transferred to a position at the Society’s national headquarters.

-In 1973, Mr. McManus accepted appointment by Robert Welch, the Society’s Founder, as the organization’s Director of Public Affairs.
+In 1973, Mr. McManus accepted appointment by Robert Welch, the Society’s Founder, as the organization’s Director of Public Relations.
 In this post, he became and remains the Society’s chief media representative throughout the nation.
 He has appeared on hundreds of radio and television programs, including C-SPAN, the Larry King Show, and the Pat Buchanan Show.
 He is one the Society’s few authorized spokesmen.